-7. In keeping with the low-frills recruitment process, there shall be no skits or costumes
+7. In keeping with the low-frills recruitment process, there shall be no skits or

-into and out of the chapters' Recruitment events.
+by Panhellenic into and out of the chapters' Recruitment events.

-8. During all rounds of Recruitment noise should be kept to a reasonable volume so as
+8. During all rounds of Recruitment noise should be kept to a reasonable volume so

-not to disturb other chapters' events.
+as not to disturb other chapters' events.
 Chanting, cheering, etc. is allowed during

 all rounds of recruitment.

 9. There shall be no outside decorations at any Recruitment events.
-All decorations shall
+All decorations

-be limited to the inside of the room where the event will occur.
+shall be limited to the inside of the room where the event will occur.

-10. Potential members may not leave Recruitment events with any favor, note, gift, or
+10. Potential members may not leave Recruitment events with any favor, note, gift,

-11. Chapters are responsible for cleaning up and rearranging the areas/rooms they use
+11. Chapters are responsible for cleaning up and rearranging the areas/rooms they

-picked up and disposed of, furniture in the same arrangement, etc.).
+(trash picked up and disposed of, furniture in the same arrangement, etc.).
 The Panhellenic

 Recruitment Team will inspect each chapter's space after each night's events.